Azure/azure-sdk-for-js/sdk/storage/storage-blob/README.md

 ### Authenticate the client

 Azure Storage supports several ways to authenticate.
 In order to interact with the Azure Blob Storage service you'll need to create an instance of a Storage client - `BlobServiceClient`, `ContainerClient`, or `BlobClient` for example.
-See [samples for creating `BlobServiceClient`](#create-the-blob-service-client) to learn more about authentication.
+See [samples for creating the `BlobServiceClient`](#create-the-blob-service-client) to learn more about authentication.
 - [Azure Active Directory](#with-defaultazurecredential-from-azureidentity-package)
 - [Shared Key](#with-storagesharedkeycredential)
 - [Shared access signatures](#with-sas-token)